Vyral/base-template/_posts/2019-05-29-whats-happening-in-the-tenafly-real-estate-market.md

 The last 12 months have been an interesting time for the Tenafly real estate market.

-**Tenafly has sold fewer homes in the last 12 months than in the previous 12 months.** To be exact,198 homes were sold last year compared to 141 homes sold this year, a decrease of 28%.
+**Tenafly has sold fewer homes in the last 12 months than in the previous 12 months.** To be exact, 198 homes were sold last year compared to 141 homes sold this year, a decrease of 28%.
 Fewer homes have gone under contract even though we have a higher supply of homes.

 Another major driving force behind our market is supply and demand.
 Particularly in Tenafly, we have seen a jump from 6.4 months of supply last year to 12.3 months of supply this year at the end of April. **This data shows us that we are moving into a buyer’s market\!**